cfpb/CFPBot/README.md

 ## Contributing

 Please read our general [contributing guidelines](CONTRIBUTING.md).
 To add functionality to CFPBot, first check the [hubot-scripts](https://github.com/github/hubot-scripts#hubot-scripts) organization for community-created scripts.
 These scripts can be loaded by adding their filename to [hubot-scripts.json](hubot-scripts.json).

 If you wish to write new scripts, fork this repo and add them to the `scripts` directory.
 Submit a pull request and they will be reviewed.
 If a new script requires environment variables, please make note of them in our internal documentation.
+Add your changes to the [changelog](CHANGELOG.md) and bump the version accordingly.

 **IMPORTANT:** All git commits to this repo should have messages consisting of a single [emoji code](http://www.emoji-cheat-sheet.com/).
 Please select an emoji that is most applicable to the edits you have made to the codebase.
 PRs that fail to comply with this request will be rejected.

 ### Running CFPBot Locally